fhiso/sources-and-citations/rdfa-bindings.md

 ### Full RDFa considerations

-{.note} This section is only relevant if an implementation wishes to make greater use of the RDF features that underly RDFa.
+{.note} This section is only relevant if an implementation wishes to make greater use of the RDF features that underlie RDFa.

 Documents that use more RDFa features than this standard requires to be supported *must not* include any *source-type elements*, other than the